< Back to Home

 • Create spelling tests in seconds through one of many ways (pre-made lists, upload your own PDF or photo, or enter your words)

-• Track student progress across multiple tests
+• Track student progress across multiple tests and word lists

 Cons